Ecology of Being

 Here are four of the five works as they were presented at the Tuckamore Festival in August 2020.
 (The fifth piece, Melissa Hui’s Ecology of Being, is being considered at a number of film festivals and will be posted publicly at a later date.)
 We look forward so much to a time when we can perform all five works together, on stage, on front of a live audience.
 In the meantime, feel free to share and enjoy these wonderful works which were inspired by the climate emergency and what we are leaving to the next generation.
 We feel so grateful for the talents of these amazing composers and give big thank you to the Canada Council for the Arts, ArtsNL and MusicNL in helping bring this project – one which is deeply meaningful to us – to life.

 Meet the Five Ecology of Being Composers

 The Online Premiere of Ecology of Being

-Along with many performers, the Covid-19 pandemic has pushed us to find new ways to keep going.
-Because all of our live performances of Ecology of Being have been postponed until next year, we decided to create a special online premiere series which will be part of the Tuckamore Festival’s 20th anniversary season.
-So in late June, the Duo shot and recorded the five wonderful works in a beautiful restored church in Cape Broyle NL.
-Discover the works and join in discussion with the Duo and composers on August 10 (Ian Cusson and Bekah Simms) at 6 pm EST, August 12 (Dawn Avery and Carmen Braden) at 6 pm EST, and August 14 (Melissa Hui with poet Shannon Webb-Campbell) at 7 pm EST.
+Along with many performers, the Covid-19 pandemic pushed us to find new ways to keep going.
+Because all of our live performances of Ecology of Being were postponed until next year, we created a special online premiere series which was part of the Tuckamore Festival’s 20th anniversary season.
+Here we are in late June recording the five wonderful works in a beautifully restored church in Cape Broyle NL.